TULiberalArts/Religion/pages/graduate.md

 One of our biggest strengths of our PhD program is our breadth and diversity; students are given a broad and interdisciplinary introduction to Religion in the first unit of study and take courses in other departments and institutions in the second unit of study.
 We are committed to the multidisciplinary study of global religious traditions; This gives our program an outstanding breadth and cross-cultural diversity.
 We have a long history of attracting students from all over the world, and our graduates work in major North American, African, European and Asian universities.

 [Learn More about the PhD in Religion](http://bulletin.temple.edu/graduate/scd/cla/religion-phd/#text)

+## Academic Partnerships and Exchanges
+We have strong relationships with other programs in the [College of Liberal Arts](https://liberalarts.temple.edu/) in addition to outside secular and reigious institutions.
+These include the University of Pennsylvania's Department of Religious Studies, the Reconstructionist Rabbinical College, the Eastern Baptist Theological Seminary and the Lutheran Theological Seminary in Philadelphia.
+A coordinated MA/PhD program in Islamic-Christian Relations is conducted with Hartford Theological Seminary and a Graduate Certificate in Women's Studies is offered in cooperation with Temple's Women's Studies Program.

 ## Academic Advising
 As a student working toward your MA or PhD, you’ll be guided toward a concentration based on your interests and the available resources at the department.